 9. If you have a comment that is approaching the 500+ word count, consider writing your own blog post, and then doing a polite referral to it in your comment with a helpful summation for readers so they know where the link will take them.
 I will verify that all links are relevant to avoid spam issues.
 I'm not going to publish a comment that's longer than the actual blog post, generally.

-11. Do not copy and paste huge chunks of my blog posts into your blog, unless I've given you permission to do so. s like scraper content.
-You should simply do this: quote a sentence or two, and then link to my post.
+11. Do not copy and paste huge chunks of my blog posts into your blog, unless I've given you permission to do so.
+You don't have permission to scrape my content.
+You should simply do this: quote a sentence or four, and then link to my post.
 That's it.
 Add your own thoughts, paraphrase (not plagiarize), and link.
 Otherwise, I will politely ask you to take it down.

 12. The comment section is no place to incite or insult.
 Such comments will not be published.

 13. I'm not interested in honoring your need for trigger warnings or your overly sensitive propensity for being offended.
 If you require such delicacy, the internet is the wrong place for you.

 This has basically been my Blog EULA for years.
 This also applies to how you interact on my social profiles.